 - Extra extension chord

-If your hair care is important to you you will want to take your own shampoo and conditioner.
+If your hair care is important to you, take your own shampoo and conditioner.
 I’d suggest travel sizes if possible.
 You also need a toothbrush, toothpaste, and contact solution to cover your basics.

 Also, make sure to take aloe vera gel.
 You will be so thankful if you get burned. plus, it helps you maintain your tan longer.
 Just check the ingredients to make sure aloe is the first one.